IOYO - 40

 In the afternoon, we will take you to explore the majestic Qutub Minar, India’s tallest minaret which was built by Qutub-Ud-Din Aibak, which is also a world heritage site.
 After that we will move to Humayun’s tomb, an UNESCO world heritage site, then move on to India Gate, which was built in the memory of a fallen unknown soldier, and finish up the tour of Delhi by driving past the Indian Parliament, President’s house and various other government buildings.
-If time permits, we will visit he Laksmi Narayan Birla Temple.
+If time permits, we will visit the Laksmi Narayan Birla Temple.
+Overnight is in Delhi.

 Highlights: Delhi - Visit Raj Ghat, Jama Masjid, Qutab Minar, Humayun's Tomb, Laxmi Narayan Temple & drive past Red Fort, Chandni Chowk, President House, Parliament. etc.

-On the second day of your Golden Triangle Tour with Khajuraho and Varanasi with us, we will take you to the historical town of Mandawa, which is a Rajasthani town in the Shekhawati, a region established by the Shekhawat Rajputs.
+On the second day of your Golden Triangle Tour with Khajuraho and Varanasi with us, we will take you to the historical town of Mandawa, which is a town in the Shekhawati, a region established by the Shekhawat Rajputs.
 The kings of this region built more than 50 forts and palaces.
-The region is famous for painted havelis or houses.
+The region is famous for painted mansions ( havelis) or houses.
 This region was inhabited by the Marwaris, a successful business community, which later migrated to bigger cities in the country and did well with their businesses.
-The villages of Mandawa are known for the beautifully painted houses, detailed frescos and wonderful palaces and forts, which have been converted to hotels.
+The villages of Mandawa are known for the beautifully painted houses, detailed fresco and wonderful palaces and forts, which have been converted to hotels.

-On your tour with us, we will take you visit the various Shekhawati villages such as Mandawa, Nawalgarh, Dundlod, etc. The town of Mandawa is open for your visit, we help you explore the beautifully painted havelies, houses, the majestic frescos and see the collection of old costumes, armouries, cannons from the 1800s and much more.
+On your tour with us, we will take you visit the various Shekhawati villages such as Mandawa, Nawalgarh, Dundlod, etc. The town of Mandawa is open for your visit, we help you see and explore the collection of old costumes, armories, cannons from the 1800s and much more.
 The town of Mandawa is known as an open art gallery for its beautifully painted houses.
+Overnight is in Mandawa.

 Highlights: Visit the Shekhavati Villages.